GarthS1/Mount-Allison-Programming-Showdown-2020/README.md

 # Mount-Allison-Programming-Showdown-2020
-Coding challenges done for the Mount Allison Programming Showdown
+Coding challenges done for the Mount Allison Programming Showdown with another student.